Hog Island (New York): History

-Sea movement built up a large sandbar.
-Reports suggest that it began to emerge from the ocean during the Civil War period.
-It was about 1,000 feet south of the Rockaway shore.
+Over time, the natural movements of the sea built up a large sandbar; reports suggest that it began to emerge from the ocean during the Civil War period.
+It was about 1,000 feet south off the Rockaway shore.
 Eventually, it grew to about a mile long (parallel to the Rockaways) and several hundred feet wide.
-Shaped like a hogback, it came to be known as Hog Island, or sometimes as Far Rockaway Beach Island.
+Shaped like a hog's back, it came to be known as Hog Island, or sometimes as Far Rockaway Beach Island.

-The island attracted developers of various seafront beach resort businesses, including leisure pavilions, bathing facilities, saloons, restaurants.
+The island attracted developers of various seafront beach resort businesses, including leisure pavilions, bathing facilities, saloons, and restaurants.
 It was a favorite getaway of Tammany Hall politicians, and many "backroom deals" were actually concluded in the open air here.

 A winter storm in early 1893 severely damaged the island.
 In late August 1893, several hurricanes were simultaneously active in the Atlantic Ocean.
-On August 22, 1893 strong waves covered Hog Island and reduced its size but left it generally intact, though accounts conflict on the level of damage.
+On August 22, 1893, strong waves covered Hog Island and reduced its size but left it generally intact, though accounts conflict on the level of damage.

-The following evening, overnight, a devastating hurricane made landfall in New York City, lasting from about 8:00 PM Wednesday to 8:00 AM on Thursday.
-30 foot (9m) waves were reported at Coney Island as far as 200 yards (180 m) inland, destroying the elevated railroad there, and the East River crested the sea wall in the Astoria district; waist-high water was reported in the streets of the City of Brooklyn.)
+The following evening, during the overnight hours, a devastating hurricane made landfall in New York City, lasting from about 8:00 PM Wednesday to 8:00 AM Thursday.
+30-foot (9m) waves were reported at Coney Island as far as 200 yards (180 m) inland, destroying the elevated railroad there, and the East River crested the sea wall in the Astoria district; waist-high water was reported in the streets of the City of Brooklyn.

-Much of Hog Island disappeared.
+Much of Hog Island disappeared during the storm, leaving the remaining island greatly reduced in area.
 News reports included a dramatic rescue from the island.

-After the 1893 storm, some redevelopment occurred on the now-reduced Hog Island.
-It was further damaged in an 1896 storm, and believed to have eroded in its entirety in 1902.
+After the 1893 storm, some redevelopment occurred on the reduced Hog Island.
+It was further damaged in an 1896 storm, and believed to have eroded away entirely in 1902.

-The above history fails to take into account that maps of the 1880s appear to show that Hog Island was attached to Long Beach and Far Rockaway around the Wavecrest section of the Rockaways.
+Maps from the 1880s appear to show that Hog Island was attached to Long Beach and Far Rockaway around the Wavecrest section of the Rockaways.
 Thus, Hog Island was a barrier beach that connected Long Beach to Far Rockaway.
 This created the Far Rockaway Bay (now known as Far Rockaway Inlet).
 1880s maps also show piers/boardwalks allowing people to walk to the barrier beach (Hog Island).
-Various storms during the 1880s and '90s eroded the barrier beach (affecting Norton Basin, which at that time turned the rest of the Rockaways into an island ala Coney Island Creek) and covering the sand bar connecting Long Beach and Far Rockaway (around Beach 32-35 sts.) underwater.
-The final result was Long Beach being turned into an island and Norton Basin becoming covered with sand and thus no longer available for boats to travel therein.
+Various storms during the 1880s and 1890s eroded the barrier beach (affecting Norton Basin, which at that time turned the rest of the Rockaways into an island ala Coney Island Creek) and submerged the sandbar connecting Long Beach and Far Rockaway (around Beach 32-35 sts.).
+The final result was that Long Beach became an island and Norton Basin was covered with sand and thus was no longer accessible to boats travelling therein.
 Since the 1890s, Far Rockaway has been connected to the rest of the Rockaways.